 The following actions will be taken when the trigger condition is identified by District personnel.
-These actions may be taken by District personnel at any time or tidal condition if it is felt that conditions affecting the levees and drainage system warrant such action.
+These actions may be taken by District personnel at any time it is felt that conditions affecting the levees and drainage system warrant such action.

+Action Trigger Condition

+Alert the District Board of Trustees and Issue Delegation of Authority letter

+personnel; Official prediction that 8.0' (NAVD appointing District Incident Commander

+88 datum) tide will be reached at Venice

+Island Gauge

-Action Trigger Condition Alert the District Board of Trustees and Issue Delegation of Authority letter personnel; Official prediction that Monitor appointing District Incident Commander Stage will be reached at the Mossdale Gauge Activate/Hire District personnel and initiate Monitor Stage at Mossdale Gauge periodic focused levee inspections Initiate 24-hour continuous levee patrols El.
-21.5' (NAVD 88) at Mossdale Gauge Contact San Joaquin County Sheriff and San Potential threat to levee integrity or if Joaquin OES District begins patrol Contact the State-Federal Flood Operations Identified problem on levee Center
+Action Trigger Condition Activate/Hire District personnel and initiate El.
+8.0' (NAVD 88) tide at Venice Island periodic focused levee inspections Gauge and the San Joaquin River is at Monitor Stage is at the Mossdale Gauge Initiate 24-hour continuous levee patrols El.
+9.0' (NAVD 88) at Venice Island Gauge and the San Joaquin River reaches 21.5' at the Mossdale Gauge (NAVD 88) Contact San Joaquin County Sheriff and San Potential threat to levee integrity or if Joaquin OES, the City of Tracy District begins patrol Contact the State-Federal Flood Operations Identified problem on levee Center

 The District does not use "phases" where objective conditions trigger a group of actions.
 Each action indicated will be taken upon reaching the trigger condition shown or if District personnel feel it is warranted.
-As noted below, the District Engineer and District personnel are responsible for monitoring objective conditions affecting the District.
+As noted below, the District Engineer is responsible for monitoring objective conditions affecting the District.